A New York man kidnapped his ex-girlfriend, gagged her with a tape, and placed her in a suitcase, resulting in her death.

-Last month, Javier Enrique Da Silva Rojas was sentenced in a federal court to 30 years in prison for the homicide of Valerie Reyes, 24.
-He pleaded guilty in February 2020 before U.S. District Judge Vincent Briccetti to one count of kidnapping and unlawfully transporting the victim across state lines.
+Javier Enrique Da Silva Rojas was sentenced in a federal court to 30 years in prison for the homicide of Valerie Reyes, 24.
+The defendant pleaded guilty in February 2020 before U.S. District Judge Vincent Briccetti to one count of kidnapping and unlawfully transporting the victim across state lines.

 According to prosecutors, Da Silva and Reyes were romantically involved after the duo met via an online dating site in 2018.
 After three months, the victim ended the troubled relationship.

-However, Da Silva, the 26-year-old former Venezuelan student who fled the country to the U.S. in 2017, refused to accept the break-up.
+However, Da Silva, a former Venezuelan student who fled the country to the U.S. in 2017, refused to accept the break-up.
 Over time, Da Silva tried maintaining contact with Reyes, but she stopped responding to his messages.

 On Jan.
 29, 2019, Da Silva drove to the victim’s home in New Rochelle, New York, in a rented car from Flushing.
 Upon arrival, the defendant turned his phone to airplane mode, gained entry into the victim’s residence and a violent altercation ensued.
 Afterward, Da Silva taped Reyes’ hand, feet and mouth before stuffing her in a red suitcase.
 Then, the defendant drove to Greenwich, Connecticut, and disposed of the suitcase, with the victim still locked in it along the road.